Riccardo-Marchetti/Capstone_project/README.md

 3. Remember to update the application.proprieties file with your database credentials and stuff.
 4. Start the application with `$ mvn spring-boot:run` and then click "ok".

 Create an account on the registration page and log in with that account.
-Il tuo token di accesso sarà memorizzato nella memoria locale.
-You will be redirected to the home page where there will be a carousel with active promotions, below are the films being screened and those not yet in theaters.
+Your access token will be stored in the local storage. <br /> You will be redirected to the home page where there will be a carousel with active promotions, below are the films being screened and those not yet in theaters.
 From the films, you can watch trailers or book a ticket by selecting seats on the appropriate page.